 Supplies Needed For Brewing Your Own Kombucha

-- 2 non-leaded glass jars (I use these 1-gallon glass jars I got at Target.
-You can also use stainless steel or oak containers, but I personally prefer glass)
+- 2 non-leaded glass jars (You can also use stainless steel or oak containers, but I personally prefer glass)

 - 1 plastic funnel (for bottling)